 As an interface between research, teaching, business, and industry, KWW offers its participants from various business areas and professions a dialog platform where they can discuss ideas from both inside and outside the university - very much in the spirit of life-long learning.

 The extra-mural courses at the University of Stuttgart are very popular in the city and the region.
 Every semester, up to 1100 interested people - from high school graduates and employed persons to retirees - attend the numerous lectures, series of talks, seminars, and workshops.
 Regardless of their origin, age, education, and profession, everyone can become an extra-mural student and continue their interdisciplinary education as part of life-long learning.

 There are no pre-structured study programs or specific modules.
 Extra-mural students select their courses freely and individually according to their interests.

-Reality labs are a program launched by the state of Baden-Wuerttemberg that has researchers enter into real-world change processes as their experimental field.
-For example, in Reality labs they give advice and support to urban renewal or the introduction of new mobility and energy systems.
+Real-world laboratories are a program launched by the state of Baden-Wuerttemberg that has researchers enter into real-world change processes as their experimental field.
+For example, in real-world laboratories they give advice and support to urban renewal or the introduction of new mobility and energy systems.
 In so doing, they involve practitioners from communes, social and environmental organizations or businesses and ordinary citizens in the research process.
 In an open-ended process knowledge is created that is intended to make a practical impact.